 This peach jam recipe can be stored in the same containers in the freezer for up to 1 year.
 Once you defrost a jar of jam, keep it in the fridge for up to 3 weeks.

 Ways to Use Peach Jam

 There are dozens of ways you can use homemade peach jam whether for breakfast, dessert, or anytime in between.
-There’s nothing quite like a dollop of jam on your favorite treats!
+There’s nothing quite like a dollop of homemade jam on a thumbprint cookie, too!

 Some of my favorites include spreading it over: